The Best Home Barista Espresso Machine & Grinder Setups

 Why am I talking about Grinders, too?

-This is an area of confusion due to the truth that there are espresso coffee machines that are sold as being able to use pre-ground coffee.
-Many these machines aren’t home barista machines, they’re something else totally.
+This is an area of confusion because there are espresso coffee machines that are sold as being able to work with pre-ground coffee.
+Most these machines aren’t home barista machines, they’re something else totally.

-These types of machines pull shots at higher pressure (usually 15 bar, sometimes 19) and force the espresso coffee through a small hole in the bottom of a dual walled basket to mimic the crema that you get with traditional espresso machines, even with pre-ground coffee.
+These types of machines pull shots at higher pressure (usually 15 bar, sometimes 19) and force the espresso coffee through a small hole in the bottom of a dual walled basket to mimic the crema that you get with traditional espresso coffee machines, even with pre-ground coffee.

-I say “most”, buy the way because some of the machines I class as entry level home barista machines come with pressurised baskets as well as basic baskets, enabling them to be used by “normal” coffee drinkers, and home baristas.
+I say “most”, buy the way due to the truth that some of the machines I class as entry level home barista machines come with pressurised baskets as well as standard baskets, enabling them to be used by “normal” coffee drinkers, and home baristas.

 When you buy pre-ground coffee, you can’t dial in, you basically get what you get, and unless you’re incredibly lucky, you’re going to end up with either under-extracted or over extracted espresso, both of which flavors bad.